bmaiden/M1L5.1-functions-wbp/readme.md

 - If all the tests are marked as passed, then you have successfully completed the exercise.

 _Solution code is available in the util folder, should you find yourself stuck._

-    -  After you've forked the repo, clone the repo into your `~/code` folder and `cd` into the newly created folder.
-- Install Jest and any other dependencies using this command: `npx jest ./Refactoring/refactor.test.js`